 TDS and pH Explained

-If you plan on growing in either a hydroponics or soil system, a must have item will be a TDS or EC meter.
+If you plan on growing in either a hydroponics or soil system, a must have item will be a TDS or EC meter and a full understanding of PPM.
 After selecting the right nutrients for your grow, making sure you mix the right amount will be imperative to the overall health of your plants.
 A TDS or EC meter will give you a visual number that directly relates to how “HOT” your nutrient mix is.
 If the mix is too hot, you risk burning your plants, so keeping good records of how much you have been feeding is key.
 Along with your TDS meter, you will also need a good pH meter to ensure that your plants have the ability to uptake the nutrient solution you just mixed for them.

 What is TDS/PPM/EC